EnahoroAzeta/ETL/README.md

 # Introduction

-The goal of this project was to build an ETL pipleine for a PostgreSQL database utilizing the data on users activity and songs metadata.
+This project was part of the Udacity data engineering course and the goal was to build an ETL pipleine for a PostgreSQL database utilizing the data on users activity and songs metadata.
 The database helps us do complex analytics regarding users activity as well as song play analysis.

 # Data
 The songs' metadata source is a subset of the Million Song Dataset.
 Also, the users' activities is a simulated data using eventsim.
 The data resides in two main directories: